Eugene Leake: Early career

 In 1930 Leake briefly attended the Yale School of Fine Arts but soon dropped out having found "... its Beaux Arts orientation tedious and uninspiring."
 Next, he left Connecticut and traveled south.

 At twenty-two, Leake traveled through the southwest and California before returning to Connecticut.
 Back in New England, Leake built a studio and made a living painting commissioned portraits and teaching art classes.
 In 1937 he joined the Art Students League in New York and began showing his paintings at galleries in the area.
 He had his first one-man show at the Walker Gallery in 1937 after which he was invited to participate in national group shows at the Metropolitan Museum of Art, the Art Institute of Chicago and the Brooklyn Museum.

 During World War II, Leake first took a job at a defense plant, then later joined the Navy, where he continued to paint watercolors during his off hours.
-After the war Leake became the director of The Art Center in Louisville, Kentucky and held the position for a decade.
+In 1949 Leake became the director of The Art Center in Louisville, Kentucky and held the position for a decade.
+During this time, in addition to teaching painting and composition, Leake taught landscape, portraiture, and life drawing.
 Then, at age 48, decided to finish his degree at Yale School of Art and Architecture.
 The artist subsequently earned his BFA in 1960 and his MFA in 1962.

 When Eugene Leake attended Yale University, Josef Albers had recently retired from the chair of the School of Art but continued to be a presence on campus.
 Leake described an experience with the Bauhaus master: "Albers came to my studio one day.
 I was painting semi-abstract landscapes, horizontal bands of color.
 He said to me, 'I've heard about you.
 You are de old Prix de Rome - type painter.
 Mit underpainting und all dot garbage?'
 I said, 'Yeah, I learned all that.'
 And Albers looked at my painting and said, 'Vot you doing here?
 Dis is about color!
 It's a metamorphosis!'"